 Fewer ship and itinerary options

 To comply with the Passenger Vessel Services Act, there are only so many destinations that can be reached during a short cruise, so you will find that there are limited itinerary options.
-In comparison, with a 7-night cruise, you can sail to the Eastern or Western Caribbean, Bermuda, Alaska, Mexican Riviera, etc. If you are someone who has visited Nassau before, you may want to experience something new, rather return to the same port time and time again.
+In comparison, with a 7-night cruise, you can sail to the Eastern or Western Caribbean, Bermuda, Alaska, Mexican Riviera, etc. If you are someone who has visited Nassau before, you may want to experience something new, rather than return to the same port time and time again.

 Likewise, there are fewer ship options, especially if you are loyal to one cruise line.
 And often, they are not the newest ship in the cruise line's fleet.
-Thankfully, many cruise lines have invested into revitalizing their older ships to update them with newer amenities.
+Thankfully, many cruise lines have invested in revitalizing their older ships to update them with newer amenities.

 Higher cost per day